 The fact of the matter is that games themselves, as a whole, as a medium, are an edge case in this conversation.
 I would be hard-pressed to come up with even one example of a professional film or a published novel that actually fails to meet the definition of art I’ve employed here—but as you saw two sections ago, I was able to rattle off a list of such games with relatively little effort, and I think opinions on the artistic status of particular games can vary widely from player to player.
 In effect, at least in these early decades of game studies, one will have to be not only an ontological critic but also a patient and magnanimous critic.
 It’s anyone’s guess which of those it’s harder to be . . .

 There is a tremendous amount of grey area remaining in everything I have argued in this article.
-Whatever objections sprang into your mind while reading it—be they about my definition of art, my broad statements about the gaming community, my categorizations of specific games, or my discussion of Infinifactory—you can rest assured that, in my infinite paranoia, I almost certainly thought of those objections as well, and considered devoting an extra thousand words to addressing each of them.
+Whatever objections sprang into your mind while reading it—be they about my definition of art, my broad statements about the gaming community, my categorizations of specific games or genres, or my discussion of Infinifactory—you can rest assured that, in my infinite paranoia, I almost certainly thought of those objections as well, and considered devoting an extra thousand words to addressing each of them.

-Your objections may include: that my definition of art is too broad, and by relying so heavily on subjectivity it technically still allows anyone to say that anything is art; that it doesn’t actually require an intention from an artist, only that the observer perceives an intention; that my definition of art is too narrow, and it excludes works that you are positive count as art; that my restriction of art to emotional and intellectual ends is too arbitrary, as both are technically elements of human bodily experience and thus mechanical and physical ends should be equally valid; that I’ve called a particular work art when it doesn’t meet your definition; that I’ve denied that a work is art when it does; that my evaluation of Infinifactory, despite its dichotomous nature, still fails to capture your opinion about it; and many more!
+Your objections may include: that my definition of art is too broad, and by relying so heavily on subjectivity it technically still allows anyone to say that anything is art; that my definition doesn’t actually require an intention from an artist, only that the observer perceives an intention; that my definition is too narrow, and it excludes works that you are positive count as art; that my restriction of art to emotional and intellectual ends is too arbitrary, as both are technically elements of human bodily experience and thus mechanical and physical ends should be equally valid; that I’ve called a particular work art when it doesn’t meet your definition; that I’ve denied that a work is art when it does; that my evaluation of Infinifactory, despite its dichotomous nature, still fails to capture your opinion about it; and many more!

 That kind of objecting is absolutely fine by me.
 The purpose of this article is not to lay out an explicitly and objectively true trademarked doubleplusgood unquestionable magnificent definition of art.
 We’ll leave that to Oscar Wilde.
 The purpose of this article is to push the general, non-academic conversation about games as art in a productive direction.
 Formal game studies, especially under the subheading of ludology, have taken very productive steps toward building out formalist close reading strategies for games across the past 20-30 years; but compared to the older formalist strategies for reading more conventionally accepted media of art, public knowledge of these approaches is lagging significantly behind.